Dharshini1810/DSA-Practise/basics/git.md

 # Git

-Git is a distributed version control system (DVCS) used for tracking changes in source code It helps in managing and tracking different versions of your code It can be installed either as GUI and CLI application It helps in creating a local repository and tracks code changes in that repository
+Git is a distributed version control system (DVCS) used for tracking changes in source code.
+It helps in managing and tracking different versions of your code.
+It can be installed either as GUI and CLI application.
+It helps in creating a local repository and tracks code changes in that repository.

 # Github

-Github is a cloud-based platform for hosting git repos and colloboration tool It basically uses git and represents and stores the repos in a more presentable and managable format Provides a remote Git repository hosting service, issue tracking, and CI/CD integrations It helps in colloborating your project repo with others Allows multiple contributors to work together easily via pull requests Access control is granted by the repo owner to other contributors
+Github is a cloud-based platform for hosting git repos and colloboration tool.
+It basically uses git and represents and stores the repos in a more presentable and managable format.
+Provides a remote Git repository hosting service, issue tracking, and CI/CD integrations.
+It helps in colloborating your project repo with others.
+Allows multiple contributors to work together easily via pull requests.
+Access control is granted by the repo owner to other contributors.

 Analogy
 Git is like a file system on your computer that tracks changes in code.